 The first bar chart shows how much was invested and returned in the calendar year, in aggregate.

-The next chart gives insight into investments and returns by year of investment.
+The next chart gives insight into investments, returns, and current value by year of investment.
 Think of this chart as a way to understand which years did best, much like a VC is interested in how their different venture funds performed.
-In an ideal portfolio, the red bar should eventually grow to be taller than the blue bar in each year except the most recent years where your investments are still maturing.
+In an ideal portfolio, the Returned bar should eventually grow to be taller than the Invested bar in each year except the most recent years where your investments are still maturing.

 The third bar chart has individual investments stacked one on top of the other.
 This chart shows the same data as the first chart, but gives you a breakdown by company showing investment details as you skim over it.